Home Insurance During Renovation: What's Covered & When You Need Extra Protection

 4. Review your liability limits if you added a pool, deck, or other risk-increasing feature

 Understanding how rebuild cost vs. home value affects your coverage limits is essential after any significant project.
-If your renovation pushed your home into a higher value tier, you may also want to explore high-value home insurance options that offer guaranteed replacement cost and expanded protections.
+If your renovation pushed your home into a higher value tier, you may also want to review your overall home insurance coverage needs to ensure every coverage tier scales with the new replacement value.

-Additionally, if your renovation involved structural changes or alterations that might need to meet updated building codes in the event of a future loss, ordinance or law coverage is worth adding — standard policies don't cover the extra cost of rebuilding to current code requirements.
+Additionally, if your renovation involved structural changes or alterations that might need to meet updated building codes in the event of a future loss, ordinance or law coverage is worth adding.
+Standard policies don't cover the extra cost of rebuilding to current code requirements, a critical gap discussed in our guide on structural damage and home insurance.

 Pros